javiermrz/to-do-app/README.md

 However, **keep reading** to know exactly how each of the commands works!

 * ### Retrieve
-This command is very symple.
+This command is very simple.
 All you have to do is type the following:
 ```
 node to-do-app.js retrieve
 ```
-This will show you the pending tasks list.
+This will show you the **pending tasks list**.

 * ### Add
-This command will add a new task to the list.
+This command will **add** a new task to the list.
 All you have to do is type:
 ```
 node to-do-app.js add Task